Interaction Improvement: Proofs of bohm-trees ( trees)

 \item \begin{itemize} \item Base case.
 Namely, $\mtype = [\,]$ then $\Gamma = x\hastype [\,]$ and $k=0$.
 Taking $k'=k''=0$, we get $[\,]\whiterpos_0 [\,]$ and $[\,]\whiterneg_0 [\,]$.

 \item Induction case.
 Straightforward, from the IH1. \end{itemize} \end{enumerate} \end{proof}

 \gettoappendix{lem:whitercheaper}

-\begin{proof} We proceed by induction on a derivation of $\typctx\ctypes{k} \monoToBlue{\tm} : \ltype$.
+\begin{proof}\applabel{lem:whitercheaper} We proceed by induction on a derivation of $\typctx\ctypes{k} \monoToBlue{\tm} : \ltype$.
 Since $\tm$ is typable, it has a head normal form.
 By SR/SE, we can assume $\tm$ in head normal form without loosing generality.

 \begin{itemize} \item Base case $\tm = \lam x_1\dots x_n.y$.
 Since $\tm$ contains no possibly infinite $\eta$-expansions, $\tm\slbtleq \tmtwo$ entails $\tm=_\beta \tmtwo$ and we are done by SR/SE on silent steps.